The Search for belonging

 “I’ll fail just like you”

 It’s difficult to become more successful than your parents or other ancestors.
 This is especially true if the ancestors were not successful, suffered a trauma or somehow ‘failed’ in life achievements or business.
-When a parent or other ancestor has failed in business, was cheated out of a successful business or wronged in some other way the descendant, the child or grandchild, may try and compensate.
+When a parent or other ancestor has failed in business, was cheated out of a successful business or wronged in some other way the descendant may try and compensate, even though doing so unconsciously.
 By limiting themselves or actually failing too.
-It’s a deeply unconscious act of loyalty, an act of love that is an attempt to protect the family system.
+It’s a deeply unconscious act of loyalty – an act of blind love – that is an attempt to protect belonging within the family system, an attempt to stay the right relative size in the system.

-✣ An unconscious loyalty to failure – a kind of blind loyalty – creates a pattern that may manifest at the same age or stage as in the original person or system.
+✣ An unconscious loyalty to failure – a blind loyalty – creates a pattern that may manifest at the same age or stage as in the original person or system.

 It’s easier, in the sense that it feels loyal, to repeat failure and stay connected to the comfort of that familiar pattern, than it is to become successful.